JabRef/jabref/docs/decisions/0030-use-apache-commons-io-for-directory-monitoring.md

 ## Context and Problem Statement

 In JabRef, there is a need to add a directory monitor that will listen for changes in a specified directory.

-This monitor will be used to automatically update the [LaTeX Citations](https://docs.jabref.org/advanced/entryeditor/latex-citations) when a LaTeX file in the LaTeX directory is created, removed, or modified ([#10585](https://github.com/JabRef/jabref/issues/10585)).
+Currently, the monitor is used to automatically update the [LaTeX Citations](https://docs.jabref.org/advanced/entryeditor/latex-citations) when a LaTeX file in the LaTeX directory is created, removed, or modified ([#10585](https://github.com/JabRef/jabref/issues/10585)).
 Additionally, this monitor will be used to create a dynamic group that mirrors the file system structure ([#10930](https://github.com/JabRef/jabref/issues/10930)).

 ## Considered Options